IsaacS2/cs426_Sanchez_Isaac_Asgn5/README.md

 The lack of control explanation broke the learnability principle.
 New start menu with controls has been added.

 Sound Design

 	We chose the game Kirby’s Dream Course (https://www.youtube.com/watch?v=fFas8TNJmzc&t=476s).
 We counted about 8 sounds effects correlating to different actions in the game.

 	Angle-changing sound (Isaac)
 This sound takes place when the player is making their shot and moving their shot cursor around the level.
 This impacts the visuals by illustrating to the player the importance and meticulousness of deciding a good path for shooting Kirby.
 This sound effect is perfect in terms of impact (not too strong).
-This sound effect is taking place to make adjusting shot angles more lively and less baron..
+This sound effect is taking place to make adjusting shot angles more lively and less baron.
 This sound effect is not repetitive, since it’s very subtle and not distracting.
 For this sound, they might have used older golf games as an example.
 This sound effect is perfect, since it’s low in volume due to being one of few sounds being played while planning a shot, as opposed to being played when a shot has been made, and actions are taking place.